ClimateImpactLab/energy-code-release-2020/README.md

 This master readme outlines the process for each step, and each analysis step has it’s own readme and set of scripts and subdirectories.

-**Note, the code in this repo performs the first two steps outlined above**
+*Note, the code currently in this repo performs the first two steps outlined above.
+We will update with more replication code in the future*

 ## Description of folders